 Development urbanism is a theory in progress about the possible use of urban development as a means to combat poverty and protect the environment.

-Problems should be solved at the root through collaborative and participatory approaches, and the implementation of concepts like co-evolution and self-organization, rather than by adding additional layers of complex management systems and sophisticated technologies.
+Problems may be solved at the root through collaborative and participatory approaches, and the implementation of concepts like co-evolution and self-organization, rather than by adding additional layers of complex management systems and sophisticated technologies.

 Solutions may be inspired by ideas and experiences from elsewhere, but should be developed with local people and in accordance with local conditions.
 Solutions should not be “perfect” but allow for modifications and improvements.
 After all, urbanism is a dynamic field and development is about changing status quo.